 What are the opening hours?

-How to book your visit at the Children’s Library?
+Is pre-booking required to visit the Children’s Library?

 Are there any restrictions because of the pandemic?